LITdevs-archive/.github/profile/README.md

 # Welcome to the LIT Devs archive
-**THIS IS DEPRECATED, UNSUPPORTED SOFTWARE.
+**THIS ORGANIZATION CONTAINS DEPRECATED, UNSUPPORTED SOFTWARE.
 THEY MAY NOT REPRESENT OUR CURRENT VIEWS.**

 This archive stores abandoned LIT Devs projects.
 You may be interested in viewing [our current projects](https://github.com/litdevs).